Job search in Austria

 Austria’s unemployment rate is one of the lowest in the European Union.
-Nevertheless, due to the country’s flourishing economy, the chances of quickly finding jobs in Austria are very high.
+Nevertheless, due to the country’s flourishing economy, the number of vacant positions is continually increasing.
+The chances of quickly finding a good job in Austria are very high.

 The job market in Austria